-TDAG would like to thank for the incoming liaison statement and noted with appreciation its contents.
+TDAG would like to thank the ISCG for the incoming liaison statement and noted with appreciation its contents.
 The discussions at the 32nd session of the TDAG highlighted the importance of the guidelines on the management of fully virtual and physical meetings with remote participation.
 The TDAG members expressed their views on the alignment of existing guidelines with the draft guidelines presented by the Inter-Sector Coordination Group (ISCG) on issues of mutual interest.

 The TDAG noted the comprehensive nature of the guidelines and the need for effective coordination among the Advisory Groups to ensure consistency and avoid discrepancies.
 The discussions also emphasized the significance of remote participation in enhancing inclusivity and accessibility for all members, particularly those from developing countries.